markshannon/JIT_graveyard/README.md

 ### Psyco

-An importable extension module that did basic JIT of the eval loop calling CPython APIs similar to what MyPyC and Cython might do without any type annotations.
+An importable extension module that enabled some form of JIT of the eval loop calling CPython APIs.
+From the y2k Python 2.0 era.
 32-bit x86 only.
 Python <= 2.6 only.

 http://psyco.sourceforge.net/ _(yes, `http` without an `s` - "it's the 90s")_